 My teaching evaluations can be found here: ced431_srtes_rr.pdf

 Generally, I am interested in teaching microeconomic theory as well as natural resource and environmental economics courses for both undergraduate and graduate students.
+I have particularly enjoyed teaching the economic analysis of environmental and resource policies course, which I would gladly teach again.
 Given my academic background and research interests I would also like to design and teach a course on water management institutions, which could serve as an introduction to water law for economists or environmental science and policy students.

 While a Post-doctoral Scholar, I have been an instructor for an economic analysis of environmental and resource policies course (CED 431).
 As a doctoral student, I have served as a teaching assistant for an introduction to environmental and natural resource economics course (CED 201) and an upper level undergraduate natural resource economics course (CED 429), and as a co-instructor for an agribusiness in the global economy course (AG BM 338).
 All of these teaching roles have provided me with an opportunity to teach in various size classrooms, where I have actively sought to creatively use my knowledge and skills.
 In addition, I have designed courses, created and graded assignments; I have interacted with students and consulted with them during my regular office hours and via email; I have mentored students and helped them with their group research projects.
 As an undergraduate, I served as a large-group and one-on-one personal tutor for mathematics, statistics, and principles of economics courses where I was able to assist students from diverse backgrounds and different skill levels.
 This teaching experience, along with the training received while obtaining my tutoring and online teaching certificates, have not only built my confidence as a teacher, but have also piqued my curiosity to search for new ways to inspire students to master the material, and to motivate them to become independent and open-minded thinkers.